 - dropshippers and stocked-inventory operators in the same account

-- SMB manufacturers with component demand
+- Manufacturers with component demand

 Start here for the deeper concept: Inventory Replenishment Software: From Reorder Alerts to Closed-Loop Buying.